Why should I study this course?

 A qualification in Art/Photography gives you a route into areas of creative design work or more specialised photographic careers.
 Each year £80 billion is generated by creative people in the Art and Design industry, so there is plenty of opportunity to find work after finishing your education.
 It will also give you an extra edge on others as a creative individual, which employers always want.
 The course is an excellent way of preparing you for a photography or arts-related degree.

 At least 4 hrs of independent study each, our studios are always open for you to work in your study time.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and continuing to develop your sketchbook work in progress.
 You will also be expected to access our VLE on a regular basis to support your learning and collect resources via Pinterest.

 What materials will I need to provide?

 You can buy a starter pack of equipment from us at the start of term along with a sketchbook.
-You will have access to a wide variety of resources on Moodle including links to exam board’s specifications, useful website links, video and text resources.
+You will have access to a wide variety of resources on the VLE including links to the exam board’s specifications, useful website links, video and text resources.
 You are expected to provide your own basic art materials including basic drawing materials.
-There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on Moodle if you wish to purchase some of your own.
+There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on the VLE if you wish to purchase some of your own.

 How will I be taught?

-You will have 4 lessons each week where you will experience a mixture of discussion and practical experimental tasks early in the course.
+During your lessons you will experience a mixture of discussion and practical experimental tasks early in the course.
 You will be expected to show that you can explore a technique or an approach in your own work after you have learnt it.
 As the course develops lessons become more focused on your own individual work.
 We work both digitally and in the darkroom as you progress through the course.